 Living with dementia - Employment

-Our Employment guide is part of a series of nine booklets that have been written for people with dementia.
-Download a copy or place your order here.
+Having a diagnosis of dementia may affect your job.
+Our guide on employment is part of a series of nine booklets that have been written for people with dementia.
+Download a digital copy or order a printed version of the booklet here.

 - Living with dementia - Driving

 - You are here: Living with dementia - Employment

 - Living with dementia - Keeping active and involved

 - Living with dementia - Keeping safe at home

 - Living with dementia - Managing your money